Aeronique/O5-Tunnel-Vision/README.md

     return labels
 ```

-**What's happening here**: DNS has strict limits on label lengths (63 characters max), and the server expects exactly 4 labels per query.
+**Explanation**: DNS has strict limits on label lengths (63 characters max), and the server expects exactly 4 labels per query.
 We discovered from reverse engineering that the server uses 56 characters as the practical limit to avoid edge cases.
 When our Base32-encoded data doesn't fill all 4 labels, we pad with 'z' characters - the server specifically looks for 'z' as a padding marker and stops processing when it sees them.
 This function ensures our data is always formatted exactly as the server expects.

 ### Phase 4: FINISHED Response - Flag Recovery